BashMo1/BashirMohamed_PhD/README.txt

 # Adapter_trimming.sh

-trims the Illumina sequencing adapters from the raw fastq input files, generating the processed files with prefix trimmed_
+representative script that trims the Illumina sequencing adapters from the raw fastq input files, generating the processed files with prefix trimmed_

 # processsamples.py